Our Governance

 Claire Ba (she/her) is a project manager at FAIR SHARE.
 In this role, she is responsible for running the International FAIR SHARE Monitor operations and contributing to its strategic development.

-With her background in the experiential learning sector and the West African queer feminist movement, Claire comes with experience in youth development, capacity building, knowledge production and communications.
+With her background in the experiential learning sector and the West African feminist movement, Claire comes with experience in youth development, capacity building, knowledge production and communications.

 Q